Kequc/kequapp.github.io/content/1-docs/2-basic-concepts.md

 ### CORS

-Kequapp is the only JavaScript web framework we are aware of that correctly responds to `OPTIONS` requests.
+Kequapp is the only JavaScript web framework I am aware of that correctly responds to `OPTIONS` requests.
 What's more, it still gives you additional control to suit your needs.
 This is an example of where the structure of this framework shines.

 Every request your application receives knows what matching routes exist at that url.
 This is what `OPTIONS` responses are supposed to communicate to the client.